richPurba/richPurba.github.io/_posts/2020-09-05-method-reference-and-lambda-in-java.markdown

 4. Reference to a constructor.
 In Java, somehow you can treat the keyword `new` if it's a method. `SomeClass::new` is somehow awkward but possible.
 This reminds me that when you have a nested classes, you would instantiate that inner class like `new OuterClass.new InnerClass();`

 ### So back to the point 3...
 The actual comparison in method `sort` of `Arrays` utility class is being done or calculated by the some logic.
 The `sort` receives parameters `T[]`, which is generic `T`  (if you don't understand this, i will try to cover later.
 You can try to read [Benjamin Pierce's Type and Programming Language](https://www.cis.upenn.edu/~bcpierce/tapl/) as a starter) and `Comparator<? super T>`, which is a functional interface with lowerbound wildcard of generic `T` (which means you can provide any other object from `T` up to `Object` ).
-The lambda expression in Java captures all of the manipulation of the types very well: it knows that the method reference of `compareToIgnoreCase` has to be implemented such that you have two paramters to do the operation.
+The lambda expression in Java captures all of the manipulation of the types very well: it knows that the method reference of `compareToIgnoreCase` has to be implemented such that you have two parameters to do the operation.
 As such it could fit `BiConsumer` interface.
 > `BiConsumer<String,String> bc = String::compareToIgnoreCase;`

 in a way that the operation or in the form of Lambda of Church `M[x]` will take the two types, say `a` and `b`, and do something like `a.compareToIgnoreCase(b)`, or in the java lambda: `(a,b) -> a.compareToIgnoreCase(b)`.
 Remember that `BiConsumer` has generic `T` and `U` as inputs, which in case of `bc` above, `String` for both arbitrary operations between `String` in `compareToIgnoreCase`.
 And the specification of both type have to be both `String` and `String` (or `CharSequence`, but since `String` `implements` `CharSequence`, they arey interchangeable), which is true in `compareToIgnoreCase` case (no pun intended).